 Count a hyphenated word as one word (e.g. good-looking / 3-year-old)

-Rush transferring your answers to the answer sheet (Paper Based test) in case you put the answer in the wrong space or make a spelling mistake
+Rush transferring your answers to the answer sheet (IELTS on paper test) in case you put the answer in the wrong space or make a spelling mistake

 Use the wrong punctuation for numbers (e.g. $1.50 instead of $1,50, etc.)

 Just use practice tests – try listening to a variety of materials

 Focus on just one type of speaker (e.g. British English) and instead listen to a variety of accents